 - A server that takes in requests from riders, sends them to the closest available driver

 If you have used Uber, you will know that there are other great features, too.
 Things like surge pricing, rider and driver feedback, etc. You will need to work out which of these features are required by your app.
 Check out our great article on 6 tips to write a good project specification.

 For this article, let‘s assume you just need an Uber-like application with minimal features.

 Here is where things get interesting.
 Once you‘ve decided on the features you require, you need to start building.
 Technology trends move fast and you don‘t have time to wait around for a year looking at different solutions.

 Firstly, which platform do you start building on – iOS or Android?
 This will depend on many factors.
 To help decide if you want to start building for iPhone, Android, or a cross-platform hybrid, check out our more in-depth article here.

 Next, you will need to hire taxi app developers.
 Your main options are

 - Hiring an In-house team

 All have their upsides and downsides.
-A freelancer will probably quote the lowest price to develop an app like Uber, but also comes with the lowest quality and greatest risk of failure.
+A freelancer will probably quote the lowest price to develop an Uber-like application but also comes with the lowest quality and greatest risk of failure.
 One low-hourly-rate developer is not enough to build a robust app with a great user experience.